 Acta Radiologica provides a unique international information source for radiologists.
 Contributions are mainly drawn from Northern European institutions, but high quality research from all parts of the world is regularly included.
 In addition to original papers, Acta Radiologica also publishes invited review articles, short communications, and technical and instrumental notes.

-Acta Radiologica is the journal of the Scandinavian Societies of Radiology, an association of the radiological societies of Denmark, Finland, Iceland, Norway and Sweden.
+Acta Radiologica is the fully peer reviewed journal of the Scandinavian Societies of Radiology, an association of the radiological societies of Denmark, Finland, Iceland, Norway and Sweden.

 |Bert de Foer||Antwerp, Belgium|